superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 These results are better than using BoW representations!

-As previously with BoW features, let's look at how well conencted nodes separate by cosine similarity from not connected node pairs using the learned Node2Vec embeddings.
+As previously with BoW features, let's look at if conencted nodes separate by cosine similarity from not connected node pairs.

 ![N2V cosine similarity edge counts](../assets/use_cases/node_representation_learning/bins_n2v.png)

-This time we can see a well defined separation between connected and not connected nodes, meaning that these embeddings capture the connectivity of the graph much better.
+This time we can see a well defined separation, meaning that these embeddings capture the connectivity of the graph much better.

 Let’s see if we can further improve classification performance by combining the two information sources, relations and textual features.

 ### Node2Vec + Text based embeddings

-A straightforward method to combine embeddings from different sources is by concatenating them dimension-wise.
+A straightforward approach for combining embeddings from different sources is by concatenating them dimension-wise.
 We have BoW features `v_bow` and Node2Vec embeddings `v_n2v`.
 The fused representation would then be `v_fused = torch.cat((v_n2v, v_bow), dim=1)`.
 However, before combining the two representations, let’s look at the L2 norm distribution of both embeddings:

 ![L2 norm distribution of text based and Node2Vec embeddings](../assets/use_cases/node_representation_learning/l2_norm.png)

 From the plot, it's clear that the scales of the embedding vector lengths differ.
 When we want to use them together, the one with the larger magnitude will overshadow the smaller one.
-To mitigate this, we'll equalize their lengths by dividing each one by its average length.
+To mitigate this, we'll  divide each embedding vector by their average length.
 However, this still not necessarily yields the best performance.
-To optimally combine the two embeddings, we'll introduce a weighting factor: `x = torch.cat((alpha * v_n2v, v_bow), dim=1)`.
-To determine the appropriate value for `alpha`, we'll employ a 1D grid search approach.
-The results are displayed in the following graph.
+To optimally combine the two embeddings, we'll introduce a weighting factor ($\alpha$).
+The combined representations are constructed as `x = torch.cat((alpha * v_n2v, v_bow), dim=1)`.
+To determine the appropriate value for $\alpha$, we'll employ a 1D grid search approach.
+The results are displayed in the following plot.

 ![Grid search for alpha](../assets/use_cases/node_representation_learning/grid_search_alpha_bow.png)